idenfar/autotrader_notifier/README.md

 - `TWILIO_TO` – Phone number to receive SMS messages

 The GitHub Actions workflow uploads the `seen_listings.json` file as a build artifact so state is preserved between runs.
+Artifacts are kept by GitHub for **90 days** and then automatically deleted.
+To view or download the file, open any run in the **Actions** tab and look for the **Artifacts** section near the bottom of the page.
+Click `seen_listings` to download a zip containing `seen_listings.json`.